PurpleMB/purplemb.github.io/_posts/2025-10-03-monster-calculator.markdown

 </ul>

 <p>
 As such, learning and exploring <a href="https://github.com/ocornut/imgui" target="_blank">Dear ImGui</a> is a very hands-on, self-driven process.
 This, in my experience, leads to the development process with <a href="https://github.com/ocornut/imgui" target="_blank">Dear ImGui</a> being primarily defined by exploration, iteration, and curiosity in a way that many tools and libraries fail to be.
-Overall, the simple experience of getting to grips with <a href="https://github.com/ocornut/imgui" target="_blank">Dear ImGui</a> is more fun and engaging than many other interface development tools.
+Overall, the experience of getting to grips with <a href="https://github.com/ocornut/imgui" target="_blank">Dear ImGui</a> is more fun and engaging than many other interface development tools.
+As a result, I highly recommend <a href="https://github.com/ocornut/imgui" target="_blank">Dear ImGui</a> and plan to use it for future projects.
 </p>

 <p>